Back And Neck Injuries Are Frighteningly Common. But That Doesn’t Make Them Any Less Serious.

 - Spinal cord damage, resulting in paralysis

-Any of these injuries should be treated very seriously and medical attention should be immediate.
-Immediate medical attention is also going to help your workers’ compensation claim because the injury is documented and you also receive the care you need to move you toward recovery.
+Any of these injuries should be treated very seriously, and medical attention should be immediate so you receive the care you need to move you toward recovery.
+Immediate medical attention is also going to help your workers’ compensation claim because the injury is documented.

 Guiding You Through The Workers’ Comp Process

 Back and neck injuries can be minor or they can be serious.
 If you have experienced a back or neck injury while on the job, you may be able to file a work comp claim regardless of the severity of the injury.
-If it is going to keep you from work while you recover, you need the wage replacement and healthcare benefits that workers’ comp offers.
-To learn more about your rights and options, call the Law Office of Joshua Borken at (651) 505-3580 to schedule a free consultation.
+If it is going to keep you from work while you recover, you need the wage replacement and health care benefits that workers’ comp offers.
+To learn more about your rights and options, call the Law Office Of Joshua Borken at 651-321-0778 to schedule a free consultation.